Last Updated on January 31, 2022 by Mary Pressler

 Price is very important when purchasing a solar power system, but you must also consider the sunshine conditions at the intended installation site.
 Texas and California are sunny states, but you must ensure that your property is not shaded by buildings or natural obstacles before deploying solar panels.

-The 30% Federal Tax Credit for Solar Power Ends in 2020
+The 30% Federal Tax Credit for Solar Power

 Local economic factors also affect the financial performance of solar PV systems.
 For a given energy output, you get higher savings in states with expensive electricity, since each kilowatt-hour is worth more.
 Incentives such as tax breaks and renewable energy credits can further improve the performance of a solar array.